 Access to functioning toilets is a right (ICESCR, 1996).
 Secondary literature and this study indicate that women and men who are in the informal sector find it difficult to access toilets in their places of work (Sriram, 2016, BMGF, 2017a).
 Women sanitation workers in both sites who gathered garbage from individual homes reported that they use the nearest CT/PT which sometimes may be more than a kilometre away.
-The same situation exists with regard to construction workers met with in both sites.
+The same situation exists with regard to construction workers interviewed in both sites.
 The women sanitation workers cleaning the public bus stand toilet in Trichy reported that the free toilets were not clean, and they had to pay to use the clean ones - which they did during an emergency as they earned little.
 Secondary literature indicates that domestic workers prefer to work for less pay in houses/flats that have some access to toilets (BMGF, 2017a).

+3.1.5.
 Access to Toilets for Transgenders

-In the two sites visited CTs and PTs did not deny transgender persons toilet as they were afraid of their "powers".
+In the two sites, the visited CTs and PTs did not deny transgender persons access to toilets as they were afraid of their "powers".
 Those who ran CTs asked transgenders to use the 'men" or 'women' section based on their gender orientation - with transwomen in saris using women's toilets and those in lungis using men's toilets.
 Women using CTs in an area that had ten transgender households said they did not mind sharing the toilets with transgenders.
 However, a few transwomen interviewed at the Trichy Bus Stand said that they preferred having access to their own cubicles in CTs and PTs, as they tend to receive snide remarks.

-In fact, the TCC has constructed a PT with three cubicles in the government bus stand only for transwomen, however, it has been vandalised and not maintained.
+In fact, the TCC has constructed a PT with three cubicles in the government bus stand only for transwomen, however, it was not maintained and vandalised at the time of the study.
 As observed by the National Centre for Transgender Equality (NCTE), separate toilets for transwomen create the impression that they are harmful and should be kept apart from others.
 The study notes that transgenders should have the choice as to which toilets they would like to use (NCTE).